Next dates TBC, 7.00-9.00PM

 The good news is that yoga can help to take us into a more calm and relaxed state through connecting us with our bodies, our breathing and our minds.
 It creates the conditions for the body’s relaxation response to kick in by stimulating the parasympathetic nervous system (rest-and-digest mode).
 This acts a ‘dimmer switch’ and turns down the fight-or-flight response, slowing the heart rate, lowering blood pressure and diverting blood supply towards other bodily functions such as the digestive, reproductive and immune systems.

 In this workshop we’ll explore a range of techniques to help you to manage feelings of stress and anxiety, allowing your body and your mind to relax and be still.
-This will include slow flowing movement (asana), breathwork (pranayama) and meditation, and we’ll end with a Restorative Yoga practice to encourage deep rest.
+This will include breathwork (pranayama), meditation and Restorative Yoga to encourage deep rest.
 You will come away with some tools and practices that you can integrate into everyday life to help you to cultivate ongoing mental and physical wellbeing.

 Everyone is welcome; no experience of yoga is needed.